What is a Bad Credit Score for Business Loans?

 Business Credit Cards

 It’s typically easier to qualify for a business credit card than a business loan.
-Most credit card companies don’t require a long time in business, so it’s also an option for startups.
+Most credit card companies don’t require a long history in business, making it an option for startups as well.
+Many small business owners rely on business credit cards for business purchases until they can qualify for more substantial funding options.

 Vendor Trade Credit

 Many vendors or suppliers you work with will offer trade credit, typically on net-30 terms.
-With trade credit, you get the supplies or inventory you need on credit and add the amount owed to your accounts payable (A/P).
+With trade credit, you receive the supplies or inventory you need on credit, and the amount owed is added to your accounts payable (A/P).
 Net-30 terms mean you must pay the invoice within 30 days.
 When using trade credit, look for vendors that report to the business credit bureaus (Experian, Equifax Business, and Dun & Bradstreet).
 Building your business credit will help you qualify for a small business loan.

 Personal Loans

-Getting a personal loan to support your business might be possible if you don’t have the business history to qualify for commercial loans.
-Using a personal credit card or your savings, if applicable, might also be possible.
+Obtaining a personal loan to support your business may be possible if you don’t have the necessary business history to qualify for commercial loans.
+Using a personal credit card or your savings, if applicable, may also be an option.

 However, be cautious about using personal loans, credit cards, or personal savings for business.
 As mentioned, keeping your personal and business finances separate is best.